Overview

 Action Area

-The action area is a section of the screen, usually located in the top right corner, containing buttons with specific functions related to your screen.
+The action area is a section of the screen, usually located in the top-right corner, that contains buttons with specific functions.
 These buttons typically allow you to save, delete, edit, or share information.
 The options in the action area may change depending on what screen you're currently using.

-This feature facilitates the display of help content pertinent to the current screen.
-It is designed to provide users with relevant and informative assistance in navigating the interface.
+This feature facilitates displaying help content relevant to the current screen.
+It is designed to provide users with relevant, informative assistance when navigating the interface.

 - This feature allows you to create an automation.